ivaleraM/GLFM/README.md

         - Add path "GLFM/src/Ccode" and its children directories to Matlab workspace
         - From matlab command window, execute command: mex  -lgsl -lgmp -lgslcblas IBPsampler.cpp

-    - For R:
+    -For R:
-            Go to R to make sure it recognises the GSL package you previously installed with brew: install.packages('gsl',type = source)
+            - Go to R to make sure it recognises the GSL package you previously installed with brew: install.packages('gsl',type = source)
-            Go to "GLFM/src" and unzip RcppGSLExample.zip
+            - Go to "GLFM/src" and unzip RcppGSLExample.zip
-            In terminal run: R build RcppGSLExample (this will create a .tar.gz file, called RcppGSLExample+_$VERSION+tar.gz, replace $VERSION with the name of your file)
+            - In terminal run: R build RcppGSLExample (this will create a .tar.gz file, called RcppGSLExample+_$VERSION+tar.gz, replace $VERSION with the name of your file)
-            In terminal run: R install RcppGSLExample+_$VERSION+tar.gz
+            - In terminal run: R install RcppGSLExample+_$VERSION+tar.gz
-           Open R and load the package: library("RcppGSLExample")
+           - Open R and load the package: library("RcppGSLExample")

 3) Check  the success of the installations by running the script 'demo_GLFM_test' available for Python, Matlab and R in the 'demos' folder.